pnts/methodandmatter/source/words-make-worlds/a-few-thoughts-on-leadership.html.md

 Writing over a century ago, management visionary Mary Parker Follett talked about leadership as _the capacity to find the unifying thread in constantly changing circumstances_.
 I’ve always liked this definition because it captures the essence of leadership without endowing it with special status or power.

 What I take this to mean, this whole bit about the unifying thread in changing circumstances, is that leadership is the process of cultivating responsive purpose.
-We take action in the world in service of bringing a desired futures into the present.
+We take action in the world in service of bringing desired futures into the present.
 Through these actions we shape the world.
 But the world also responds, and we must be open to this, allow ourselves to be shaped by what the changing circumstances ask of us.

 Cultivating purpose in this way might sometimes be done by folks in formally designated leadership positions, while other times those with special knowledge, skills, or abilities might be the ones doing the work.